 b.
 It is the responsibility of each Association to track their ‘AP’ players and submit their ‘AP’ usage to the CHL upon request.

 c.
 A coach may call on an Affiliated Player only to replace rostered players and only to a maximum of 10 skaters.
 An affiliated goalie may only play in the case where the regular goalie is unable to play/attend the scheduled game for any reason.

 d.
 Affiliated players can only be drawn from the division immediately below within your own Association.
 Exceptions can be made only with CHL approval.
-The Major Novice teams may not draw from the Minor Novice division.
+The U9 teams may not draw from the U8 division-must AP laterally.

 e.
 Any Affiliated H.L. player can play up to a maximum of 5 House League games which will be included in their maximum 10 game allowance for the season.